Eventact Arrival: Cloud-Based Check-in and Badge Printing

 Select Forms: Choose which registration forms to display in the Arrival Desk.

-Enable On-Site Registration (Optional): Select the form to be used.
+Enable On-site Registration (Optional): Select the form to be used.

 Configure Guest Info Display: Choose what data appears to the operator.